Hudson Austin

-Hudson Austin (26 April 1938 – 24 September 2022) was a general in the People's Revolutionary Army of Grenada.
+Hudson Austin (26 April 1938 – 24 September 2022) was a Grenadian revolutionary and politician who served as a general in the People's Revolutionary Army of Grenada.
 After the killing of Maurice Bishop, he formed a military government with himself as chairman to rule Grenada.

 History

 Early life and political career

 Hudson Austin was a member of the New Jewel Movement in Grenada.
 He was an early member of the military wing of the party and received military training in Guyana and Trinidad and Tobago along with eleven other Grenadians, sometimes referred to as "the twelve apostles".
 Austin was unique in this group as he also received training in the Soviet Union.
 He participated in the 1979 revolution which established the People's Revolutionary Government with Maurice Bishop at its head.
 After the revolution, Austin was in charge of the military forces of Grenada.

-1983 Coup d'etat
+1983 coup d'état

 In October 1983, factional political issues intensified within the government, most notably Bishop's alleged favoring of rapprochement clashing with Austin's wish for affiliation with the Soviet Union.
 These conflicts led deputy prime minister Bernard Coard to place Maurice Bishop under house arrest and to take control of the government.
 Austin supported the action.
 Conflicts between Austin and Bishop were established early on in the 1979 coup with Austin's wanting to eliminate as many members of the opposition as possible conflicting with Bishop's wish for a bloodless coup.
 Popular demonstrations afterwards broke out against the detention of Bishop.
 In the course of one demonstration, Bishop was freed from house arrest.
 Bishop was eventually executed by army soldiers.
 Throughout the conflict, Yuri Andropov continued to provide arms to Grenada and did nothing to aid Bishop throughout this ordeal.
 It has been suggested that Austin and Coard were at least passively supported by the Soviet Union in their ousting of Bishop.